eviltester/usefuljssnippetextension/README.md

 ## Basic Install Instructions

-- download the repo somewhere
+- Download and extract this repository somewhere
-- `chrome://extensions`
+- Navigate to `chrome://extensions` within Chrome
+- Ensure to switch 'Developer mode' on (a toggle at the top right of the page)
-- add the `/extension` folder via 'load unpacked'
+- Select 'Load unpacked' add then navigate to the  `/extension` folder
-- use the context menu on various sites
+- Navigate to a website and right click to access the context menu
-- check the console to see the bot code and the code as a bookmarklet
+- After executing a snippet, view the console to see the bot code and the code as a bookmarklet

 ## Contributors